redstone99/hass-alert2/README.md

 ## Generator patterns

-EXPERIMENTAL - news of changes will posted at https://community.home-assistant.io/t/alert2-a-new-alerting-component

 Generator patterns let you create multiple, similar alerts dynamically, and can be based on a wild-card search of entities.
 Here's an example of a generator watching for battery_plus entities reporting a low battery:

 ```yaml